Help Is on Its Way

 "Help Is on Its Way" is a song by Australian band Little River Band, released in April 1977 as the lead single from the group's third studio album, Diamantina Cocktail.
 The song peaked at number one on the Australian Kent Music Report singles chart.
 The song also peaked at No. 14 on the Billboard Hot 100.

 At the Australian 1977 King of Pop Awards, the song won Australian Record of the Year.

 At the 1978 Australian Record Awards, the song won Top 40 Record of the Year.

+The song was also covered by Keith Urban on his 2026 album, Flow State.

 Reception

 Cash Box magazine said "Using classic chord progressions, this pop group from Australia builds carefully detailed arrangements that show case a tight vocal blend and bright guitar melodies.
-A strong sense of the dramatic build up geared for top40 and AOR play."
+A strong sense of the dramatic build up geared for top 40 and AOR play."